Wilmington residents accused of hosting underage drinking party that forced high school to shift to fully remote learning

 WILMINGTON, MASS.
-(WHDH) - A pair of Wilmington residents are facing charges after they allegedly hosted an underage drinking party on Friday night that prompted Wilmington High School to shift to fully remote learning, officials said.
+(WHDH) - A pair of Wilmington residents are facing charges after they allegedly hosted an underage drinking party on Friday night that prompted the public high school to shift to fully remote learning, officials said.

-RELATED: Marblehead HS returning to fully remote learning after officers respond to house party

 Officers responding to a report of a girl in need of medical attention learned she had consumed a number of alcoholic beverages at a house party that was attended by about 30 maskless students, according to the Wilmington Police Department.